VivanVatsa/AppXpenser/README.md

-# expense_app
+# # AppXpenser - The expense_app

-A new Flutter project.
+A new Flutter project to inculcate the habit of saving pennies.

 ## Getting Started